Rituals and Ceremonies to Honor the Winter Solstice - Dec 21

 The tradition of celebrating winter solstice is rich with symbolism and dates back hundreds of thousands of years.
 There is evidence that humans observed the winter solstice as early as Neolithic period—the last part of the stone age, beginning in about 10,200 BC.
 Historically, pagan religions celebrated on this darkest night well into the morning to welcome the new light of the next day, even when that light was just the tiniest sliver.

 Winter solstice marks a time of dormancy, darkness and cold.
-Imagine your life depended on being able to farm in the spring, without all of the assurances that we have today that spring will come.
+Traditionally, the coming return of the light was a reason to celebrate that nature’s cycle was continuing.
+Imagine each of our lives depended on being able to farm in the spring, without all of the assurances that we have today that spring will come.
 Solstice is a celebration of the knowledge that lighter days were coming, which brought about a more festive mood.
-Traditionally, the coming return of the light was a reason to celebrate that nature’s cycle was continuing.

 Many ancient cultures had similar spiritual meanings for Winter Solstice, and many seasonal symbols connected to Christmas have their roots in the solstice and pagan celebrations.
 For example, the yule log came from a pagan ritual.
 A birch yule log was lit on the eve of the solstice—to conquer the darkness, protect against evil spirits, and bring luck—and burned for 12 hours.
 A tree, adorned with burning candles, later replaced the log.
 Holly, with its bright berries and rich foliage, was an important symbol because it could withstand the harshness of winter and maintain its color and life, as could mistletoe and evergreens.
 (Read about how to create a Yule Log here.)